-- 6.6.1 QC is dependent on a close working relationship between IATA, the AO, and the Operator, and is performed to ensure that the final IOSA Audit Reports (IARs) are all of a high standard, with error-free content. - 6.6.2 The Operator shall provide the AO with any information requested during the QC process, in a timely manner.
+- QC is dependent on a close working relationship between IATA, the AO, and the Operator, and is performed to ensure that the final IOSA Audit Reports (IARs) are all of a high standard, with errorfree content. - 6.6.2 The Operator shall provide any information requested during the QC process, in a timely manner.